stackitcloud/rag-core-library/README.md

 - `TEXT`: plain text
 - `TABLE`: data in tabular form found in the document

-#### `/extract_from_confluence`
+#### `/extract_from_source`

-The extract from confluence endpoint will extract the information from a confluence space.
+This endpoint will extract data for non-file source.
-The following types of information will be extracted:
+The type of information that is extracted will vary depending on the source, the following types of information can be extracted:

 - `TEXT`: plain text
+- `TABLE`: data in tabular form found in the document
+- `IMAGE`: data in tabular form found in the document

 ### 3.3 Replaceable parts